chelseamharmon/DTI/README.md

 # Analyses

-## Analyses Jan.2018  TBSS Cluster Analyses -
+## Analyses Jan.2018  TBSS Cluster Analyses - TIMEPOINT 1 ONLY
 These were done incorrectly - with COMP and PI switched - find in folder TBSS_cross_no64_motionExcluded.Jan2018/ All TBSS redone Jan 2019 using updated pipeline (Changed: Covaraiates file and Interaction model to include main effects)
 - find on Habanero TBSS/